dzenis-h/reactivePortfolio/README.md

 ```sh
 git commit -m 'Implemented new feature.'
 ```
-6. Push your changes to your forked repository on GitHub using the following command
+6. Push your changes to your forked repository on GitHub using the following command:
 ```sh
 git push origin new-feature-branch
 ```